Everything You Need To Know About Charcoal

 How is lumpwood charcoal made?

 Traditionally, charcoal was made by stacking wood logs in underground pits and covering them with sheet metal and dirt.
 The logs would be lit at one end and left to smoulder and smoke for a few days.
-Letting wood smoulder isn't good for air quality (read more about that here) and this method could allow tar to soak into the ground, which wasn’t good for the soil.
+Letting wood smoulder isn't good for air quality and this method could allow tar to soak into the ground, which wasn’t good for the soil.

 However, these days there are much more efficient and environmentally friendly ways of creating charcoal.
 Our lumpwood charcoal is produced in a retort; a large barrel shaped kiln which converts wood into charcoal using a process called pyrolysis.
 A retort contains a chamber for the wood, and a separate ‘fire box’, allowing the wood to be heated indirectly to extremely high temperatures without being exposed to oxygen, so it never catches fire.